AtharvDevX/Projects/README.md

-# 1-To do list
+# 2-Digital Clock

 ## 📌 Overview
-This project is a 1-to do list built with HTML, CSS, and JavaScript.
+This project is a 2-digital clock built with HTML, CSS, and JavaScript.

 ## 🚀 Features
 - Feature 1